Soil Calculator guide

 What should I double-check before trusting the answer?

 Soil settles and bag fill varies.
-Existing bed depth, compost mix, moisture, raised bed shape, and plant needs can change the amount to buy.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Existing bed depth, compost or potting mix, moisture, raised-bed shape, drainage, plant needs, delivery minimums, and product labels can change the amount to buy.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Related tools